null

 Androgenic Hormones (Androgens):

-Androgens are male sex hormones that include testosterone, dehydroepiandrosterone (DHEA), and androsterone.
-Despite being classified as "male" hormones, androgens are present in both men and women and play essential roles in reproductive health, muscle mass maintenance, bone density, and mood regulation.
-They are produced endogenously by the adrenal glands, testes in men, and ovaries in women, influencing physical development and well-being.
+Androgens, often referred to as male sex hormones, include testosterone, dehydroepiandrosterone (DHEA), and androsterone.
+While commonly associated with men, these hormones are vital for both men and women, playing crucial roles in reproductive health, maintaining muscle mass, supporting bone density, and regulating mood.
+Produced naturally by the adrenal glands, testes in men, and ovaries in women, androgens significantly influence physical development and overall well-being, underscoring their importance across genders.

 Antagonist: